ravi-kumar7/documentation/docs/bank-connect/upload-rest-api.md

 To provide API key while making a request, `X-API-KEY` must be present in the request header with API key value.

 ## Specifying the Entity
-For all the upload APIs, the `entity_id` is an optional parameter for the below APIs, if specified, the statement gets uploaded against that entity.
-If not specified, a new entity is created and the statement is uploaded against it.

-You can optionally specify `link_id` instead of `entity_id` in the APIs as well.
+In Upload API, `link_id` needs to be specified as a parameter.
 If an entity was already created with the given `link_id`, the upload will happen under the same entity, if not it will create a new entity with the `link_id` and return the `entity_id` in response.

+If you already have an `entity_id`, you can mention it directly as well instead of `link_id`.

 :::danger IMPORTANT
 In case both `link_id` and `entity_id` are present in request, `link_id` will be ignored and `entity_id` will be used.
 :::

+## Password Protected PDFs
+If the bank statements are password protected it is required to pass the password in `pdf_password` parameter in upload APIs.
+The next section lists the upload APIs.

 ## Uploading statements in files
+This section lists the endpoint and request format for upload APIs that accepts file in request.
+Response Format is [present here](/bank-connect/upload-rest-api.html#response-format).

 ### Bank name is known